Corona, 49-euro ticket, nuclear phase-out: the 10 most important changes in April-breakinglatest.news-Breaking Latest News

 10) New from April is the closure of the Arlberg Tunnel in Austria

 The Arlberg tunnel in Austria will be closed for around 6 months as part of necessary renovations.
 There should be massive restrictions for travelers during the summer holidays if they have to go through the tunnel.
-It is therefore recommended to calculate with significantly more time or to take alternative routes.
+Therefore, travelers have to plan significantly more time or take alternative routes.
 The lockdown will have no effect for the Easter holidays as the lockdown will only take effect from April 24th.